-Rebecca specializes in working with families going through divorce, co-parenting, and parental alienation.
+Rebecca Marsh specializes in working with families going through divorce, co-parenting, and parental alienation.
 Rebecca has had training in family and divorce mediation from the University of Houston Law Center and in addition, specific Arbitration and CPS training for couples divorcing needing child custody planning and in negotiating parenting plans that are best for the children based on their developmental needs.
 Rebecca currently serves as a Family Mediator for Galveston and Harris Counties as well through the Harris County Dispute Resolution Center for Judge Louie Ditta Justice of the Peace Court; Precinct 8.
 Rebecca is also member on the Training Committee for the Academy of Professional Family Mediators (APFM).

 The foundation of her mediation approach is based on helping families through divorce and connecting with people and helping them to achieve healthy family boundaries moving forward after divorce.
 Her approach toward relationships is with compassion for whatever family dynamic you are in.
 Her goal during each mediation is to achieve an empathic and respectful connection with her clients so that they can communicate with each other their desires and goals.
 Each mediation session is very individualized, with Rebecca focused on bringing out each person’s true perspective.

 She assists each client in examining new strategies to achieve clarification and honesty within themselves so that they may convey to the other party their driven motivation for their decisions.
 Rebecca specializes in family and divorce mediation.

 She helps couples in slowing down their interactions of communication to reveal deeper motivations to decisions; helping couples in moving forward toward positive interactions in their now divorced relationship.
 The length of each mediation session is determined by each parties’ specific needs and goals.

-Rebecca Marsh, one of our certified Family and Divorce Mediator and Arbitrator, is also a Licensed Marriage & Family Therapist.
+Rebecca Marsh, one of our certified Family and Divorce Mediator and Arbitrators, is also a Licensed Marriage & Family Therapist.
 Why choose Rebecca as your Mediator or Arbitrator?